-The discovery was reportedly near Kerns Church Road in Sutherlin, Virginia in Pittsylvania County.
+The discovery was reportedly near Kerns Church Road in Sutherlin, Virginia, in Pittsylvania County.
 The skeleton was found on the edge of the field next to a wooded area, and investigators determined that Pittsylvania Jane Doe had been there for several months.
-A medical examiner would include that her time of death could reach back in 1997, but finding her identity has proven to be fruitless.
+A medical examiner would include that her time of death could reach back to 1997, but finding her identity has proven to be fruitless.

-It was also estimated that Pittsylvania Jane Doe was under 40 years of age, and most likely was somewhere between 25 to 35 years old.
+It was also estimated that Pittsylvania Jane Doe was under 40 years of age and most likely was somewhere between 25 and 35 years old.
 Her cause of death could not be determined.

 Anyone with information about this case is urged to contact the Office of the Chief Medical Examiner Central District at (804) 786-3174 or their local authorities.
 The agency case number is W1998-60731.